fireproof-storage/fireproof/README.md

   </a>
 </p>

+### No setup: write features first, access your data anywhere

 Add collaboration to any app with Fireproof.
-Live queries update your UI  automatically when the database changes, and realtime sync means those changes can come from local or remote writers.
+Access data from JavaScript servers and edge functions.
+Use live queries to update your UI automatically when the database changes.
+[Connect realtime sync](https://www.npmjs.com/package/@fireproof/connect) and those changes will sync between browsers and backend functions.
+Apps built this way are multi-player by default.

-The database can be embedded in your browser, server, or edge function, and syncs using any cloud, with [connectors for popular backend services like AWS, Netlify, and PartyKit.](https://www.npmjs.com/package/@fireproof/connect)

- ### JavaScript Example
+ ### JavaScript quick start

 The document database API will feel familiar.
 Queries use dynamic indexes, and the database can refresh your UI, as seen in the `db.subscribe` call below, as well as the React liveQuery hook.